RahXephon: TV series reviews

 The series was generally well received by English-language reviewers.
 While some reviewers only judged the show on its own merits, others compared it with varying favor against shows such as Brain Powerd, Megazone 23, and Neon Genesis Evangelion.

 Protoculture Addicts editor Claude J. Pelletier chose RahXephon as one of the top 3 anime television series of 2002, and Miyako Matsuda agreed, noting mystery, technology, and romance.
 Christian Nutt of Anime Jump offered a contrary opinion: "RahXephon's characters fell flat and the grind of its scenario didn't inspire much curiosity, despite some initially awesome ideas".
 En Hong, on the other hand, found the characters to be skilfully developed and believable as "self-conscious entities and not just parts to be filled for the story to progress", and Charles Solomon called them "engaging".

 Mike Toole of Anime Jump was impressed by the music, animation and character design; as was Protoculture's Martin Ouellette.
 Solomon noted the "strikingly original mecha designs" and Anime Boredom's John Huxley noted the "unusual yet elegant" mecha and the "fluid computer-enhanced"—but not CGI-looking—animation.

-RahXephons "brief but not unwelcome" comic moments went over well with Huxley, and he found the romance "a million miles away from the cheery antics of Love Hina or Ranma ½" and "for the most part thoroughly believable".
+RahXephons "brief but not unwelcome" comrdic moments went over well with Huxley, and he found the romance "a million miles away from the cheery antics of Love Hina or Ranma ½" and "for the most part thoroughly believable".

 Chris Beveridge of Anime on DVD found the final episodes beautiful both in visual style and story, "with the raw emotions coming out of it, in both languages".
 Huxley also liked the conclusion: "Despite falling short of the mark in a few areas this is a satisfying conclusion to a good series."
 On the plot resolution he wrote that RahXephon "keeps the audience guessing right up until the final credits and beyond" but that "the clues are all there" for the viewer to piece together.
 Anime News Network columnist Zac Bertschy called RahXephon a "paragon of responsible storytelling (...)
 No loose strings are left; we see the conclusion of every character’s storyline."
 He added that the English voice work "raised the bar across the board."